 Find your local DAS office here.

 The DAS 140 is important to keep your public works project compliant.
-It needs to be completed correctly, and in full, and submitted in the correct timeframe.
+It needs to be completed correctly, in full, and submitted in the correct timeframe.
 If anything is off, you could find yourself facing penalties that can total $300 a day.
 If you aren’t sure how to handle apprentices for your public works job, you can talk with your local DAS office for specific guidance.
 You can locate your local DAS here.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.